Minsara Kanavu: Plot

 Complications arise when Priya reciprocates Deva's love and Thomas, with the help of Deva, declares his love to Priya.
-Priya finds out about Deva's reason for his association with her and, feeling betrayed, decides to return to the convent to undergo nun training and fulfil her ambition.
-She quits Deva's and Guru's troupe.
+Priya finds out about Deva's reason for his association with her and, feeling betrayed, decides to return to the convent to undergo Novitiate.
+She quits the music troupe in Chennai and leaves.
 Deva tries to persuade Priya to remain with the troupe but he gets into a serious accident and falls into a coma.
 Priya undergoes the training but cannot forget Deva.
-Deva recovers from his coma and is visited by Thomas, who is upset and angry but realises Deva and Priya are meant for each other.
+Deva recovers from his coma and is visited by Thomas, who is disappointed that Priya cannot be with her but realises that Deva and Priya are meant for each other.
 Thomas rushes to the convent on the day Priya is to become a nun and, with the help of the Mother Superior, changes her mind and persuades her to marry Deva.

-Thomas, now a priest, baptises the daughter of Deva and Priya, who are married.
+Thomas, now a priest, baptizes the daughter of Deva and Priya, who are married.
 Deva is looking after his father-in-law's business and Priya is working as a full-time singer.
-Guru has become a renowned music director but is facing charges of plagiarism; James redistributes his wealth to everyone.
+Guru has become a renowned music composer but is facing charges of plagiarism; James redistributes his wealth to everyone.